 The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity – even under the most difficult circumstances to add a deeper meaning to his life.

 While some pain and suffering in life are unavoidable and are part of the human experience, much is self induced with our thoughts and can be radically reduced by mindfulness practices and mental health tools.
-Learning to do this has drastically improved my life.
+Learning to think in this way drastically improved my life.
 To be able to work with the same types of challenges that used to cause me panic, pain, and suffering has given me a new level of calm, joy, optimism and trust in myself and the universe.

 In a video by the author and philosopher, Ekhart Tolle, he indicates that we are not able to surrender until we are completely fed up with suffering.
 He says that a person has to have had enough and, at some level, recognize that the suffering is self created by their thoughts and that there is another way to live.
 This was certainly true in my case.